jnwatson/py-lmdb/docs/index.rst

 :py:meth:`Environment.begin`, and writes hold an exclusive lock for a shorter period.
 Currently CFFI uses a more obvious implementation of these methods.

+``MDB_NOTLS`` mode is used exclusively, which allows read transactions to freely migrate across threads and for a single thread to maintain multiple read transactions.
+This enables mostly care-free use of read transactions, for example when using `gevent <http://www.gevent.org/>`_.

-Since ``MDB_NOTLS`` is used, there is very little penalty for losing a reference to an open read transaction: it will simply be aborted (and its associated shared memory reader slot freed) when the :py:class:`Transaction` is eventually garbage collected.
+*Caution*: while any reader exists, writers cannot reuse space in the database file that has become unused in later versions.
+Due to this, continual use of long-lived read transactions may cause the database to grow without bound.
+If transactions are exposed to users, some form of deadline timer should be employed to prevent this from occurring.
+A lost reference to an open read transaction will simply be aborted (and its associated shared memory reader slot freed) when the :py:class:`Transaction` is eventually garbage collected.
 This should occur immediately on CPython, but may be deferred indefinitely on PyPy.

-However the same is *not* true for write transactions: losing a reference to a write transaction, particularly on PyPy can potentially result in database deadlock, since if the same process that lost the :py:class:`Transaction` reference immediately starts another write transaction, it will deadlock on its own lock.
-Subsequently the old transaction may never be garbage collected (since the process is now blocked on itself), and the database will become unusable.
+However the same is *not* true for write transactions: losing a reference to a write transaction can lead to deadlock, particularly on PyPy, since if the same process that lost the :py:class:`Transaction` reference immediately starts another write transaction, it will deadlock on its own lock.
+Subsequently the lost transaction may never be garbage collected (since the process is now blocked on itself) and the database will become unusable.

 These problems are easily avoided by always wrapping :py:class:`Transaction` in a ``with`` statement somewhere on the stack:

 .. code-block:: python

-    # Even if this code crashes, txn will be cleaned up correctly.
+    # Even if this crashes, txn will be correctly finalized.
     with env.begin() as txn:
         if txn.get('foo'):
             function_that_stashes_away_txn_ref(txn)